Khun Yuam Airfield: History

 Khun Yuam Airfield was constructed between late 1940 and mid-1941.
-It was first observed by the US government on June 1942 as a Type “E” airfield, designating it for emergency usage.
+It was first observed by the US government in June 1942 as a Type “E” airfield, designating it for emergency usage.
 It may have been used by the Japanese to forward transport and supplies.
 Beginning in late 1943 and onward, Allied intelligence began tracking the airfield as an emergency landing ground, though often unserviceable.
 It served a utilitarian function, occasionally used for Thai airmail services, with 3 flights/month between Mae Hong Son and Mae Sariang.
 On 20 March 1945, a commercial Thai mail plane was attacked by an American North American P-51 Mustang, crashing in Mae Surin, located about 9 km north of Khun Tuam.
 On April, 1945, Khun Yuam Airfield was reported with a single rolled earth runway, capable of dry weather operations.

 Post-war Usage

 After the war, the remaining Japanese army were ordered to deploy to Khum Yuam, where they were employed in repairing Khun Yuam Airfield to facilitate surrender operations.
 However, the British history book volume 5 of The War Against Japan, had mistakenly claimed that Khun Yuam Airfield was rather built after the war by surrendering Japanese.
 According to several interviews with locals, after being repaired, British aircraft arrived to carry Japanese engineers to fix bridges and structures in Myanmar.
 There were three or four flights every day, only able to transport three occupants, including the pilot.

-They also transported unwell people and people of importance to Toungoo.
+They also transported unwell people and people of importance to Taungoo in Myanmar.
+In 1952–53, Khun Yuam Airfield was among a number of destinations served by Thai Airways Company, with flights to Chiang Mai using Beechcraft Bonanzas and Noorduyn Norseman.
+In 1955, the airfield was added to the Bangkok-originating Douglas C-47 Skytrain network.

 Khun Yuam Airfield was then shown on a 1957 United States Army map, on a 1971 Air America listing, and finally labeled closed on a 1983 Tactical Pilot Chart.
 After this, the airstrip remained abandoned, still appearing on listings onwards.